rohan5564/sakila-inventario/README.md

 | spec | additional features | array(Trailers, Commentaries, Deleted Scenes, Behind the Scenes) |

 NOTE:
-The additional features can be separated by a "+" sign and the blanks are filled with "_"
+The additional features can be separated by a "+" sign and blanks are filled with "_"

 #### pagination